rjaros/kvision-guide/part-1-fundamentals/tooltips-and-popovers.md

 ### Popovers

-A popover is a small informational window displayed usually when a user clicks given component \(you can also change the default trigger\).
-Unlike tooltip, a popover has a title and a content.
+A popover is a small informational window usually displayed  when a user clicks on a given component \(you can also change the default trigger\).
+Unlike a tooltip, a popover has a title and content.
 By default the title is taken from the `title` property of the component and the content must be given as a parameter.

 To activate the popover handler use `enablePopover` method from the `Widget` class.